Simone Biles reveals mental health concerns behind exit from Olympic final

 “I feel like I'm also not having as much fun.
 This Olympic Games I wanted it to be for myself but I came in and I felt like I was still doing it for other people.
 It hurts my heart that doing what I love has been kind of taken away from me to please other people.”

 The 24-year-old also disclosed the uncertainty had begun earlier in the day.
-After the usual morning warm-up for evening competition, she was unable to calm herself down.
+After the usual morning warm-up for the evening’s competition, she was unable to put herself in the right frame of mind.

 “We had a work-out this morning.
 It went ok and then just that five and a half hour wait or something, I was shaking, could barely nap.
 I just never felt like this going into a competition before.
 I tried to go out and have fun and warm up a bit better but when I came out here I was like, mentally, it is not there so I need to let the girls do it and focus on myself.”

-The trigger was a moment during Biles’ attempted Amanar flip when she realised she was not going to be able to pull off the requisite number of twists required to execute the move into a safe landing.
+The trigger was during Biles’ attempted Amanar flip when she realised she was not going to be able to pull off the requisite number of twists required to execute the move into a safe landing.
 Thankfully, she landed on her feet, but the thud into the mat and extra steps to steady herself drew concern gasps from the stands.

 “I did not choose to do a one-and-half!” she said.
 “I was trying to do a two-and-a-half and it just was not clicking.